-A woman's name has been found scrawled across the pages of a 1,200-year-old holy manuscript, providing new information on the role women played in mediaeval book culture.
+A woman's name has been found scrawled across the pages of a 1,200-year-old holy manuscript, providing new information on the role women played in medieval book culture.
 The discovery was uncovered by University of Leicester historian Jessica Hodgkinson while she was studying an eighth-century text.
-Hodgkinson and colleagues discovered the word "Eadburg" 15 times throughout the pages of the MS Selden Supra 30, a Latin translation of the Acts of the Apostles, using specialised 3-D photography and digital imaging techniques.
+Hodgkinson and colleagues discovered the word "Eadburg" 15 times throughout the pages of the MS Selden Supra 30, a Latin translation of the Acts of the Apostles, using specialized 3-D photography and digital imaging techniques.
 They also discovered a number of enigmatic, human-like figures scrawled all over the paper.
-One figure has hands and arms, while two others appear to have mouths, eyes, and noses, according to smithsonianmag.
+One figure has hands and arms, while two others appear to have mouths, eyes, and noses, according to Smithsonian Magazine.

 Eadburg’s identity remains a mystery for now - Jessica is investigating.— Bodleian Libraries (@bodleianlibs) December 5, 2022

 Alongside the name, several other inscriptions have been found - some look like human figures.
 Some may have been made by incising a shape around a thumb or finger pic.twitter.com/mqXSOynu7H